 1970’s LeJour “Poor Man’s Heuer” Valjoux Mechanical Chronograph

-DIAL: Brilliant and detailed original black LeJour-signed three register dial.
-Original hour, minute, and chronograph hands.
+DIAL: Black LeJour-signed three register dial, with matching hour, minute, and chronograph hands.

-CASE: Original 41mm (43 w/crown) x 42mm lugless PVD steel case, this case is quite thick at 13.5mm.
+CASE: Lugless stainless-steel PVD-coated case measures 41mm (43 w/crown) x 42mm; this case is quite thick at 13.5mm.
 PVD coating is mostly uniform throughout the case, pushers, and crown; that said, somewhere along the line some of the PVD was chipped and some enterprising individual saw fit to paint the chips in.

 CRYSTAL: Flawless mineral crystal, no scratches.